vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 planet.
 Let's fix that.

 We need to prepare data in the presenter to send down into the view.
-Presenters can implement a `viewModel` method that to do just
+Presenters can implement a `model` method that to do just
 that:

 ```javascript